close

 Responsibility and Sustainability

-Responsibility and Sustainability has a long history at the University of St.Gallen (HSG) and is integrated into its governance structures.
+Responsibility and Sustainability has a long history at HSG and is integrated into its governance structures.
 In the late 1980s and early 1990s, the sustainability student association oikos, the Institute for Business Ethics (IWE-HSG) and the Institute for Economy and the Environment (IWÖ-HSG) were founded.
 In 2010, the President’s Delegate for Responsibility & Sustainability role was established, with an official mandate to steer the University’s sustainability activities.

+HSG takes a holistic approach on sustainability, considering how economic activity is embedded into society and the limits of the planetary boundaries.
 The Sustainable Development Goals (SDGs) serve as a guiding framework for social and environmental topics relevant to the University.
 HSG has been a member of UN PRME since 2010 and produces biennial sustainability reports

 The HSG Strategic Plan 2025 deeply integrates sustainability in a broad sense as an overarching area and across environmental, social, and economic dimensions.
 In doing so, HSG aims to embed sustainability in all its core areas of activity, namely teaching (all degree levels), research, societal engagement, as well as campus & operations.
 Our overarching goals are: